zhangyukof/litebyte/README.md

 UTF8    | 1~4Byte | string | string | string | string
 Unicode | 2Byte   | string | string | string | string
 ASCII   | 1Byte   | string | string | string | string

+Due to limited capabilities, only the C# version has been implemented for the time being